Infinite (Mobb Deep album)

-Infinite is the ninth and final studio album by the American hip-hop duo Mobb Deep.
-The album was released on October 10, 2025, by HClass Entertainment, Infamous Records, and Mass Appeal Records.
+Infinite is the ninth studio album by the American hip-hop duo Mobb Deep.
+The album was released on October 10, 2025, by Mass Appeal Records.
 The album features previously unreleased vocals from Prodigy, who died in 2017.
 Surviving member Havoc produced the album with the Alchemist.
+It is the fourth album in Mass Appeal's Legend Has It… series of albums released in 2025.

 Background

-Rapper Prodigy died on June 20, 2017, due to accidental choking.
-He had been performing with Havoc, Ghostface Killah, Onyx, KRS-One, and Ice-T on the Art of Rap Tour in Las Vegas, and he had fallen ill during a meet-and-greet with fans due to hot weather aggravating his condition.

-On July 16, 2024, Havoc announced that a new Mobb Deep album was in development, that would be produced by him and the Alchemist, collaborators since the late 1990s.
+On July 16, 2024, Havoc announced that a new Mobb Deep album was in development that would be produced by him and the Alchemist, collaborators since the late 1990s.

-On April 16, 2025, Mass Appeal announced a series titled Legend Has It..., which features seven albums coming in 2025 from various artists such as: Nas and DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, and Slick Rick.
+On April 16, 2025, Mass Appeal announced a series titled Legend Has It..., which featured seven albums released in 2025 from various artists such as Nas and DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, and Slick Rick.

 On August 11, 2025, Havoc announced that the album would be titled Infinite, and that the production on it was completed.

 The album was released on October 10, 2025.